Dantun1/FlashAgent/README.md

 1. **Ultra-Fast Variable Extraction:** We use GLiNER (Generalist Model for Named Entity Recognition) to instantly extract distinct entities and variables from the incoming user query.
 2. **Vector-Based Template Retrieval:** The core semantic intent of the query is embedded and matched against a vector database of successful, abstracted plan templates (blueprints).
-3. **Deterministic Plugging:** The variables extracted by GLiNER are deterministically mapped and plugged into the blank slots of the retrieved blueprint.
+3. **Deterministic Prompt Construction** The variables extracted by GLiNER are deterministically appended to the agent prompt after the generic plan.
+This allows optimal KV Cache usage by SGLang as it results in late divergence.

 ### Key Results & Trade-Offs